 In a person with REM sleep behavior disorder (RBD), the paralysis that normally occurs during REM sleep is incomplete or absent, allowing the person to "act out" his or her dreams.
 RBD is characterized by the acting out of dreams that are vivid, intense, and violent.
 Dream-enacting behaviors include talking, yelling, punching, kicking, sitting, jumping from bed, arm flailing, and grabbing.
 An acute form may occur during withdrawal from alcohol or sedative-hypnotic drugs.

 RBD is usually seen in middle-aged to elderly people (more often in men).

 Causes of REM Sleep Disorder

-The exact cause of REM sleep behavior disorder (RBD) is unknown, although the disorder may occur in association with various degenerative neurological conditions such as Parkinson's disease, multisystem atrophy, diffuse Lewy body dementia, and Shy-Drager syndrome.
+The exact cause of REM sleep behavior disorder (RBD) is unknown, although the disorder may occur in association with various degenerative neurological conditions such as Parkinson's disease, multisystem atrophy (also known as Shy-Drager syndrome), and diffuse Lewy body dementia.
 In 55% of persons the cause is unknown, and in 45%, the cause is associated with alcohol or sedative-hypnotic withdrawal, tricyclic antidepressant (such as imipramine), or serotonin reuptake inhibitor use (such as fluoxetine, sertraline, or paroxetine) or other types of antidepressants (mirtazapine).

 RBD often precedes the development of these neurodegenerative diseases by several years.
 In one study, 38% of patients diagnosed with RBD subsequently developed Parkinson's disease within an average time of 12-13 years from the onset of RBD symptoms.
 Also, RBD is seen in 69% of those with Parkinson's disease and multisystem atrophy.
 The relationship between RBD and Parkinson disease is complex; however, not all persons with RBD develop Parkinson's disease.